Welcome to the Disbursements Office!

 If more than 14 days have elapsed since the date of disbursement, please return funds directly to your lender.

 The disbursement's office processes paper scholarship checks received from private donors.
+Please see instructions below to make sure all necessary information is included with your check.
 Checks may be mailed to:

 University of Alaska Anchorage